-Back-to-School Nighst in early fall give parents at each division the opportunity to meet teachers and receive an overview of the program for the school year.
+Back-to-School Nights in early fall give parents at each division the opportunity to meet teachers and receive an overview of the program for the school year.
 This is the time to learn about curriculum, classroom approaches, and extracurricular programs.
-All parents should plan to attend this parents-only evening.
+All parents/guardians should plan to attend this adults-only evening.

 Held in late October or early November, Harvest Festival is an opportunity to recognize the value of coming together as a community in a joyful way.
 It is a celebration of autumn, the harvest, and sharing the bounty with others.
 As we gather around a bonfire, children's voices rise in poetry and song.
 Then we roll an oat cake to find out what kind of winter we will have.
 If it lands on “X” we will have a long cold winter, and if it lands on “O” we will have a short mild winter.
 We also make a connection to the wider community by holding a food drive and asking children to bring donations for the Oregon Food Bank.

 This is a performance presented by the entire Lower School in which each child dances, sings, and plays a musical instrument.
 The performance is scheduled close to winter break.
-It began in 1986 as an all-school event in an attempt to move away from the typical Christmas pageant and towards a performance that honors a diversity of practices.
+It began in 1986 as an all-school event in an attempt to move away from the typical Christmas pageant and towards a performance that honors a diversity of traditions from around the world.
 We deliberately include music that has cultural and historical significance.
 Each year there are a few new musical pieces, and the children help with the choreography on all but a few numbers.
 Other selections stay the same, serving as anchors of familiarity and predictability for the children.
-All parents and immediate family members are invited to this event in the Cabell Center.
+All parents and immediate family members are invited to this event in the Cabell Center Theater.

 Our C&C groups all work on a service project in April, on or near Earth Day.
 Currently we are partnering with Neighbors for Smart Growth and the Tualatin River Watershed Council to build a community walking trail north of campus.